suborbital/docs/website/docs/compute/quickstart/client-libraries/nodejs.md

 ```

 ## Getting started

 Using the [Compute APIs](../../api-reference/api-reference.md), this guide will use the Administrative and Execution APIs to get a list of available functions and execute one.

-The Administrative API's `getFunctions` method takes an object with a `userId` and a `namespace` and returns a list of available functions for that user in the provided namespace.
+The Administrative APIs `getFunctions` method takes an object with a `userId` and a `namespace` and returns a list of available functions for that user in the provided namespace.

 ```typescript
 async function listAvailableFunctions() {